fish-shell/fish-shell/CONTRIBUTING.md

 1. Comments should always use the C++ style; i.e., each line of the comment should begin with a `//` and should be limited to 100 characters.
 Comments that do not begin a line should be separated from the previous text by two spaces.

-1. Comments that document the purpose of a function or class should begin with three slashes, `///`, so that OS X Xcode (and possibly other IDE's) will extract the comment and show it in the "Quick Help" window when the cursor is on the symbol.
+1. Comments that document the purpose of a function or class should begin with three slashes, `///`, so that OS X Xcode (and possibly other IDEs) will extract the comment and show it in the "Quick Help" window when the cursor is on the symbol.

 ## Testing

 The source code for fish includes a large collection of tests.
 If you are making any changes to fish, running these tests is mandatory to make sure the behaviour remains consistent and regressions are not introduced.
-Even if you don't run the tests they will be run via the [Travis CI](https://travis-ci.org/fish-shell/fish-shell) service.
+Even if you don't run the tests on your machine, they will still be run via the [Travis CI](https://travis-ci.org/fish-shell/fish-shell) service.

-You are strongly encouraged to add tests when changing the functionality of fish.
-Especially if you are fixing a bug to help ensure there are no regressions in the future (i.e., we don't reintroduce the bug).
+You are strongly encouraged to add tests when changing the functionality of fish, especially if you are fixing a bug to help ensure there are no regressions in the future (i.e., we don't reintroduce the bug).

 ### Local testing